darkMatter781x/781X_NB/docs/docs.typ

 - Implement and document:
   - Integrations:
     - Include code from git?
+    - Docs compile checks (idk about docs for this)
   - Custom Formatting
     - Pro con charts
     - Admonitions (gentle-clues?)
     - Glossary
     - Appendix (new nb rules)
+    - Improve styling (idk about docs for this)
     - QR codes?
     - Decision matrices?
     - Visualization Charts?